 Reinvention Can Be a Series of Small Changes

 Perhaps a relationship you cared about ends.
-You might want to take steps to improve yourself and your choices to make sure the next relationship is a good one.
+Even if you have trouble getting over the breakup; you might want to take steps to improve yourself and your choices to make sure the next relationship is a good one.

 You might want to reinvent yourself in a new job for better career opportunities and advancement.